Carl Barks: Influence

 Barks' Donald Duck stories were rated #7 on The Comics Journal list of 100 top comics; his Uncle Scrooge stories were rated #20.

 Steven Spielberg and George Lucas have acknowledged that the rolling-boulder booby trap in the opening scene of Raiders of the Lost Ark was inspired by the 1954 Carl Barks Uncle Scrooge adventure "The Seven Cities of Cibola" (Uncle Scrooge #7).
 Lucas and Spielberg have also said that some of Barks' stories about space travel and the depiction of aliens had an influence on them.
 Lucas wrote the foreword to the 1982 Uncle Scrooge McDuck: His Life and Times.
 In it he calls Barks' stories "cinematic" and "a priceless part of our literary heritage".

 The Walt Disney Treasures DVD set Chronological Donald, Volume 2 includes a salute to Barks.

-Carl Barks has an asteroid named after him, 2730 Barks.

 In Almere, Netherlands, a street was named after him: Carl Barksweg.
 The same neighborhood also includes a Donald Ducklaan and a Goofystraat.

 Japanese animator and cartoonist Osamu Tezuka, who created manga such as Astro Boy and Black Jack, was a fan of Barks' work.
 New Treasure Island, one of Tezuka's first works, was partly influenced by "Donald Duck Finds Pirate Gold".

 A 1949 Donald Duck ten-pager features Donald raising a yacht from the ocean floor by filling it with ping pong balls.
 In December 1965 Karl Krøyer, a Dane, lifted the sunken freight vessel Al Kuwait in the Kuwait Harbor by filling the hull with 27 million tiny inflatable balls of polystyrene.
 Krøyer denies having been inspired by this Barks story.
 Some sources claim Krøyer was denied a Dutch patent registration (application number NL 6514306) for his invention on the grounds that the Barks story was a prior publication of the invention.
 Krøyer later successfully raised another ship off Greenland using the same method, and several other sunken vessels worldwide have since been raised by modified versions of this concept.
 The television show MythBusters also tested this method and was able to raise a small boat.